-For example, AMFG has recently announced the machine connectivity with EOS 3D printers.
-It means that customers of EOS machines will be able to manage their entire AM operations with AMFG’s MES, whilst simultaneously connecting directly with their machines through the software platform.
+For example, AMFG offers machine connectivity with a range of AM systems, like EOS and HP.
+It means that AM system users will be able to manage their entire AM operations with AMFG’s MES, whilst simultaneously connecting directly with their machines through the software platform.

 Connecting machines within a single platform will enable seamless data flow, which will provide traceability and scalability needed to help push AM to industrialisation.